riscv-boom/riscv-boom/docs/sections/BranchPrediction/Rocket-NLP-Predictor.rst

 The BHT is composed of two parts that require updates - a *global history (ghistory)* register and a table of *history counters*.

-The  register tracks the outcomes of the last $N$ branches that have been fetched.
+The  register tracks the outcomes of the last *N* branches that have been fetched.
 It must be updated:

 -   in the *Branch Predict* stage - once we have decoded the